ghost-writer-727/before-after-images-for-divi/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This extension adds a Divi module that allows the user to create a simple composite Before/After image from two images at a set size.
+Create a composite Before/After image slider in the Divi Visual Builder.

 == Description ==

-*Before + After Images for Divi* adds a new Divi Builder module that allows the user to create a simple composite Before/After image from two images at a set size.
+*Before + After Images for Divi* adds a new Divi Builder module that allows the user to create a Before/After image slider.

 * Compatible with the Visual Builder.
 * Uses cropped image sizes within the Divi Builder module (image size selection).